Sunday Supper :: A Paleo Menu

-The star of the show are some slow braised citrus lamb shanks that are fall-off-the-bone tender.
-We'll serve these with dark roasted spiced cauliflower and a perfectly roasted beet salad.
+The star of the show is a slow braised citrus lamb shank that is fall-off-the-bone tender.
+We'll serve these lamb shanks with dark roasted spiced cauliflower and a perfectly roasted beet salad.

 Dessert is simple yet addictive: dark chocolate almond clusters.
-We'll be putting down a plate of these in the centre of the table and letting everyone nibble as we keep chatting and laughing.
+We'll be putting down a plate of these in the center of the table to let everyone nibble as we keep chatting and laughing.

-Spicy Salmon Cucumber Bites :: by Nom Nom Paleo :: This little appy has it all: crunchy, creamy, spicy and totally yum.
+Spicy Salmon Cucumber Bites :: by Nom Nom Paleo :: This little appetizer has it all: crunchy, creamy, spicy and totally yum.

-The recipe calls for paleo mayo, which is really just regular homemade mayo made with paleo friendly oil.
-If you haven't made mayo before don't be intimidated, it's really really easy.
-You can find out how easy it is by checking out a post I did for Allrecipes here or by watching a video that Nom Nom Paleo did here.
+The recipe calls for paleo mayo, which is really just regular homemade mayo made with paleo-friendly oil.
+If you haven't made mayo before don't be intimidated, it's really easy.
+You can find out how easy it is by checking out my post dedicated to making homemade paleo mayo or by watching a video that Nom Nom Paleo did here.

 The Fortunate Few :: by Apartment 34 :: This cocktail is all kinds of delicious.
 Make sure you use a good gin in this recipe, it will make a huge difference.